-The bill also introduces amendments to existing real estate laws, focusing on the liability of brokerage firms and the responsibilities of principals.
-It allows brokerage firms to receive compensation for certain services without a formal agreement, provided they did not offer brokerage services in the transaction.
-Furthermore, it specifies that principals are not liable for unauthorized actions of their agents and outlines the conditions under which brokerage firms are not liable for information disclosed by sellers.
-The legislation requires public signage at residential property showings to inform buyers of the brokerage's representation and empowers the New Jersey Real Estate Commission to create regulations for implementation, including continuing education requirements for real estate professionals.
+Additionally, the bill introduces amendments to existing real estate laws, clarifying the liability of brokerage firms and the responsibilities of principals.
+It allows brokerage firms to receive compensation for certain services without a formal agreement, provided they did not engage in brokerage services for the transaction.
+The bill also requires signage at public property showings to inform buyers of the brokerage's representation of the seller and empowers the New Jersey Real Estate Commission to create supporting regulations.
+Continuing education requirements for real estate professionals are also established, ensuring adherence to high standards of conduct.
 The act is set to take effect on August 1, 2024.

 Statutes affected: Introduced: 45:15-16.2